Harold Ramirez Preview, Player Props: Rays vs. Mariners

-The Tampa Bay Rays, including Harold Ramirez (.235 on-base percentage in past 10 games, 108 points below season-long percentage), battle starting pitcher George Kirby and the Seattle Mariners at Tropicana Field, Friday at 6:40 PM ET.
+Harold Ramirez -- 0-for-1 in his last game -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryce Miller on the hill, on September 10 at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Mariners.
+He had a hitless showing in his last game (0-for-1) against the Mariners.

 Harold Ramirez Game Info & Props vs. the Mariners